Refrigerants: The Case for CO2

 Refrigerant bans and phase downs

 HFO/HFC refrigerant blends are no longer a viable option for the long term.
-In 2020, HFCs with Global Aarming Potentials (GWP) greater than 2,500 will be banned in new systems.
+In 2020, HFCs with Global Warming Potentials (GWP) greater than 2,500 will be banned in new systems.
 And in 2030, all HFCs (even those considered 'greener') will exceed GWP and carbon restrictions.
-New strategies are needed to navigate these challenges which are having a significant impact on the entire industry.
+New strategies are needed now to navigate these challenges before it's too late.

 Moving to natural refrigeration solutions now is critical

-Many businesses have already made the transition to natural refrigeration solutions, and some of those that haven't are working towards it.
+Many businesses have already made the transition to natural refrigeration solutions or are working towards it.
 It's not a question of if, it's a question of when.

-Opting for natural refrigeration solutions is enabling system owners to:
+Opting for natural refrigeration solutions enables system owners to:

 - Remain legally compliant